solarslurpi/GrowBuddies/docs/snifferbuddy.md

 QT Py wired with the Photoresistor circuit.
 ```
+Use A2 as the pin to read for the photoresistor.
 - Connect the QT Py and the SCD40.
 ```{figure} images/snifferbuddy_connected_scd4x.jpeg
 :align: center